pulkitmittal/Expirements/README.md

-# Test Repository
+# Experiments

-Expirement with different concepts and ideas, mostly for fun, or might be useful in some sense.
+Experiment with different concepts and ideas, mostly for fun, which could be useful in some way.